Littlebigdondon/ofxLiveShader/README.md

 # **ofxLiveShader**

 An openFrameworks addon for hot-reloading shader files on the fly.
 Utilizes Facebook’s Watchman service to monitor filesystem changes.
-Tested on macOS, but as long as you can build the dependencies, it should work on your platform.
+Tested on macOS, but as long as you can build the <a href="#install-dependencies">dependencies</a>, it should work on your platform.

 #### PREREQUISITE NOTES: